 Overnight Travel.
 Employees in travel status who incur expenses for lodging are allowed actual reasonable costs of lodging and meals while away from their home station, up to the maximums stated below.
 Employees in travel status in excess of one calendar week without returning home are allowed reimbursement of actual costs not to exceed \$16.00 per week for laundry and dry cleaning.
-The laundry and dry cleaning allowance is available to be claimed beginning the eighth day and each subsequent week after the first week.
+The laundry and dry-cleaning allowance is available to be claimed beginning the eighth day and each subsequent week after the first week.
 Employees in travel status may be reimbursed for personal telephone charges.
-The maximum reimbursement for personal telephone calls for each trip shall be the result of multiplying the number of nights away from home by three dollars.
+The maximum reimbursement for personal telephone charges.
+The maximum reimbursement of nights away from home by three dollars.